 If the owner of the LLC is an individual, then the LLC income and deductions are reported on Schedule C of the individual return, just like a sole proprietorship.
 If the owner of the LLC is a corporation, the LLC income and deductions are reported directly on the corporate tax return by combining it with all the other corporate income and expenses.
 So, when people say that a single-member LLC is taxed as a sole proprietor, they are assuming it is owned by an individual, which is usually the case.

-How to File LLC Tax Returns
+How To File LLC Tax Returns

 Below is a brief description of each of the four LLC tax return options, along with their federal tax reporting responsibilities:

-1. LLC Taxes as a Sole Proprietorship
+1. As a Sole Proprietorship

 A single-member LLC owned by an individual is, by default, treated like a sole proprietorship.
 All business income, deductions, and credits must be reported on Schedule C, which will carry over to the owner’s personal tax return, Form 1040.
 In addition, the owner must also file Schedule SE and pay self-employment tax on their net earnings.

-2. LLC Taxes as a Partnership
+2. As a Partnership

 A multimember LLC is treated like a partnership for tax purposes by default.
 All income, deductions, and credits of the partnership must be reported on Form 1065.
 Form 1065 includes a Schedule K-1 for each partner, which reports that partner’s share of all partnership income, deductions, and credits.